Why Eye Contact is Important in Communication

 People are often uncomfortable giving eye contact due to shyness or anxiety.
 These same people might show other signs of shyness like a slight stutter, sweating, and blushing.

-Continue reading to learn about the five reasons why eye contact is imperative in conversation.
+It today’s article, we will look at five reasons why eye contact is imperative in conversation.

 In Western countries like the United States, eye contact is critical as a way to show and earn respect.
 From talking to your boss on the job or thanking your mom for dinner, eye contact shows the other person that you feel equal in importance.

 There are other ways to show respect, but our eyes reflect our sincerity, warmth, and honesty.

 This is why giving and receiving eye contact while talking is a surefire sign of a good conversation.
 Nowadays, it’s common for people to glance at their phone no matter if they’re in the middle of a conversation or not.
 That’s why eye contact will set you apart and truly show that you are giving them your full and undivided attention.